 Cambridge, MA 02138

-The xxxx will be your mailbox number (NOT your dorm room number) which will be given to you in the aforementioned move in email.
+The xxxx will be your mailbox number (NOT your dorm room number).
+Your mailbox number is listed in your HLS lease/license.

 The Facilities Management Office worked hard this summer to ensure that your room would be ready for your arrival.
 However, if there are any problems or issues with your room, you can contact them at 617-495-5521 or firstname.lastname@example.org.
 During nights and weekends, you will automatically be transferred to the Harvard University Operations Center, which is staffed 24 hours a day, 7 days a week.

 - HLS Map with Move In Tent – August 8

 - HLS Map with Move In Tent – August 19

 - HLS Map with Move In Tents – August 30